 How do you optimize conversion forms?
 Here are 7 best practices to do it.
 These are proven techniques and are distinct from creating an intuitive website conversion path, which, as should be pointed out, is your broader lead generation goal.

 Are you frustrated with your lead volume even as you have a compelling free offer?
 Or maybe you do have plenty of leads… but they lead to nowhere.
-Before you dump the offer (or your sales reps), you might want to look at something that’s seemingly trivial, but can turn the tide: your web form.
+They may be signs you need to replace your CRM.
+But before you do that and before you dump the offer (or your sales reps), you might want to look at something that’s seemingly trivial, but can turn the tide: your web form.

 The chances of getting quality leads off your web form seem stacked against you.
 Study findings on marketing-qualified leads posted by FormAssembly indicate that only 27 percent of form-generated leads will be qualified.
 The rest, more than 70 percent, are wasted.